 “A great deal of money went into the struggle over the

-nuclear agreement with Iran].
+[nuclear agreement with Iran].
 The lead in opposing it was

-AIPAC [American Israel Public Affairs Committee], which
+taken by AIPAC [American Israel Public Affairs Committee], which

-on Israel's security matters with the Likud party
+aligns itself on Israel's security matters with the Likud party

-[Benjamin] Netanyahu.
+and its leader, [Benjamin] Netanyahu.
 (When the more peace-

-Yitzahk Rabin was prime minister, his relationship with
+minded Yitzahk Rabin was prime minister, his relationship with

 AIPAC was rocky.)
 Until this fight AIPAC was seen as a fearsome

-organization with the muscle and
+organization with the muscle and money to almost always get

-with Congress.
+its way with Congress.
 AIPAC and its allies have been reported

-spent as much as $40 million opposing the agreement,
+to have spent as much as $40 million opposing the agreement,

 although some estimates are lower.
-Until this fight,
+Until this fight, AIPAC had

-acted as a bipartisan organizatio
+acted as a bipartisan organization, but in vehemently opposing

 ally of the Republicans in a highly partisan fight.”

-Elizabeth Drew, “How They Failed to Block the Iran Deal,” New York Review, October 22, 2015, pp: 75-77.
+Elizabeth Drew, “How They Failed to Block the Iran Deal,” New

 JEWISH ORGANIZATIONS LOBBIED CONGRESS

-“Allied with AIPAC [American Israel Public Affairs Committee]
+with AIPAC [American Israel Public Affairs Committee]

 were other Jewish organizations such as the Anti-

-; various local Jewish Federations;
+Defamation League; various local Jewish Federations;

-, which - on the day of
+the Zionist Organization of America, which - on the day of

-'s voting and with the deal's proponents clearly winning -
+the Senate's voting and with the deal's proponents clearly winning -

 sponsored a rally on Capitol Hill against the deal,

-Ted Cruz and Donald Trump.
+featuring Ted Cruz and Donald Trump.
 The casino billionaire

 Sheldon Adelson poured millions into this fight through

-National Zionist Organization.
+the National Zionist Organization.
 Also active were Bill Kristol's

-and the Republican Jewish Coalition,
+Emergency Committee for Israel and the Republican Jewish Coalition,

 a very ideologically hawkish group, which in 2008 linked Obama to